Thomas Bourke

 Optoelectronics | Semiconductor Physics | Nanoscience

 Outside the Maxwell Centre in West Cambridge.
-Credit: Timothy Lambden.
+Photo credit: Timothy Lambden.

 I carry out interdisciplinary research across the Semiconductor Physics group at Cambridge and the Quantum Information group at Toshiba, utilizing facilities at both institutions, including the state-of-the-art Cavendish cleanroom.
 Supervised by Prof. Louise Hirst (Cambridge) and Dr. Mark Stevenson (Toshiba).
 I am a Darwin College member and am co-funded by Toshiba and the Cambridge Nanoscience DTC.